 If you’re anything like me, your garage is your safe haven.
 Your entire tool setup is in there, with projects past and present scattered everywhere around your car.
 Well, whether you use your garage like I do or even as a hobby room, you may have to implement some soundproofing techniques.
 So in this article, I’m going to talk about the best ways to soundproof a garage.

-As always, there are but three reasons why you may want to soundproof a room:
+As always, there are three reasons why you may want to soundproof the garage:

-- Blocking noise from leaving the room.
+- Blocking noise from leaving your garage.
 If you’ve been getting noise complaints from your neighbors, this may be your primary concern.
 Fortunately, I’ve got just the thing for you if you want to keep the sound of loud machinery or your band’s greatest hits to yourself.

 - Stopping sound from getting in from the outside.
 Many people use their garages as their “man caves” or even their home offices.
 Whether you’re one of those or you just want to use your workshop in peace, there are ways to ensure your peace.
 Typically, the methods that stop the sound from getting in are the same ones that stop it from going out of a room.

-- Improving internal audio quality.
-Lastly, if you’re someone who uses their garage as a recording studio, you may also want to improve the audio quality within the room.
+- Improving garage acoustics.
+If you’re someone who uses their garage as a recording studio, you may also want to improve the audio quality within the room.
 The techniques you’ll be using to do that are different than the noise blocking ones.